jasminemathieu/Cloud-AD-Configuration/README.md

 ### 2. Assigning Role to New User

 We assigned the Global Reader role to 'globalreaderjohn'.
 This role allows read-only access to all resources within the Azure tenant.
-The confirmation screenshot shows that the role assignment was successful:
+The confirmation image shows that the role assignment was successful:

 ![Assign New User Role](https://imgur.com/bwcfRgR.jpg)